 Register your overseas travel and/or residential details here.

-There is some risk to your security in France due to the ongoing threat from terrorism and we advise caution.
+There is some risk to your security in France due to the ongoing threat from terrorism.
+We advise caution.

-Demonstrations and protests occur from time to time in France.
+Demonstrations and protests occur frequently in France.
 New Zealanders are advised to follow any advice issued by the local authorities and avoid all demonstrations, protests and rallies as they can occasionally turn violent.

 General travel advice

-New Zealanders travelling or living in France should have comprehensive medical and travel insurance policies in place.
+New Zealanders travelling or living in France should have a comprehensive travel insurance policy in place.

 New Zealanders in France are encouraged to register their details with the Ministry of Foreign Affairs and Trade.